glwagner/glwagner.github.io/_pages/projects.md

 I develop models for vertical turbulent mixing in the ocean surface boundary layer (at scales between 1 and 100 meters), and for horizontal mixing by ocean mesoscale eddies (at scales from 10-200 kilometers).
-The models I work on are physics-based, but leverage powerful data-driven techniques for parameter estimation and uncertainty quantification.
+My work is focused on developing models that use as much physics as possible, but nevertheless leverage powerful, modern data-driven techniques for parameter estimation and uncertainty quantification.
+As part of my parameterization work, I develop [ParameterEstimocean.jl](https://github.com/CliMA/ParameterEstimocean.jl), a software package for estimating free parameters, and part of a data-driven framework for inventing and improving approximate models for turublent fluxes in Earth's ocean.
 This work is part of the [CliMa] project.

 ### [Oceananigans.jl]